 a.klejman@nencki.edu.pl

-From 2017, supported by Foundation of Polish Science TEAM TECH CORE FACILITY PLUS grant - we are developing the unique integrated platform (ANIMOD) for generation and analysis of animal models for biomedical applications consisting.
-We offer the full-service suport from generation of animal model to its full behavioral characterisation.
+From 2017, supported by Foundation of Polish Science TEAM TECH CORE FACILITY PLUS grant - the unique integrated platform (ANIMOD) has been available for generation and analysis of animal models for biomedical applications.

 Transgenesis of the animals is performed using the classical microinjection, improved in our laboratory (patent number 355 353).
 The first step is the preparation of the DNA.
 Plasmid is digested by restriction enzymes, to obtain a linear form.
 Then this linear form is microinjected to the prenuclei by the use of the micromanipulator.
 Then those hypothetically transgenic zygotes are implemented into tubal infundibulum of the pregnant females.
 After the birth the offspring is genotyped and if any transgene animal is found, it becomes the founder of a new, transgenic strain.